 The Gorongosa Biodiversity Science Education Program (BioEd) is an integral part of the E.O.
 Wilson Biodiversity Laboratory at Gorongosa National Park.
 Our objective is to mentor Mozambican students, biologists, and conservation leaders in conservation research through hands-on capacity building workshops, research fellowships, and higher education opportunities, including the Gorongosa Master’s in Conservation Biology Program.

 BioEd is a Gorongosa Project initiative, supported by the Howard Hughes Medical Institute for Science Education (HHMI Science Education).
 BioEd seeks to develop individual Mozambican students, researchers, university faculty and technicians in ecological research and monitoring, conservation biology, sustainable development, adaptive management, and related skills.
-Through outreach and education, BioEd also seeks to increase the capacity of educational institutions in Mozambique to train conservation biologists and have a long lasting impact on Mozambique’s protected areas.
+Through outreach and education, BioEd also aims to increase the capacity of Mozambican educational institutions to train biologists.
+The overarching goal of BioEd is to contribute to a secure future for conservation in Mozambique.

 Workshops and Advanced training

 Make Gorongosa National Park your classroom!
 BioEd offers short, but intensive workshops taught by invited specialists.
 Topics include a range of conservation related themes and focus on student centered and experiential learning in Gorongosa National Park.
-Students can choose to study methods in conservation science, biological documentation, and a variety of analytical techniques.
-Workshops also include topics in taxonomy and ecology.
+Students can choose to study methods in conservation science, biological documentation, ecology, taxonomy, and a variety of analytical techniques.
 Our workshops make a lasting impact on students and have helped them advance in their studies and careers.

 Workshops join theory and with practical experience.
 Lectures and lab work are conducted in the E.O.
 Wilson Biodiversity Laboratory located in the heart of Gorongosa National Park.
-Facilities include a lecture hall and synoptic, zoological and botanical collections and a molecular biology laboratory.
+Facilities include a lecture hall and synoptic, zoological and botanical collections as well as a molecular biology laboratory.

-Students also have the opportunity to conduct field work in the interior of Gorongosa National Park.
+Students also have the opportunity to conduct field work in Gorongosa National Park.
 Workshop sizes are kept small to ensure students receive one-on-one mentoring from instructors.
-Students are immersed in the park’s research environment, preparing them to pursue independent research in biodiversity and advance in their careers in conservation.
+Students are immersed in the park’s research environment, preparing them to pursue independent studies in biodiversity and advance in their careers in conservation.
 Please check the website regularly for information on upcoming workshops and contact [email protected] with questions.

 |Camera Trapping Methods||7-11 October|